 Small Power Station A power station which is: 1. directly connected to: a.
-NGET's transmission system where such power station has a registered capacity of less than 50MW; b.
+NGET's transmission system where such power station has a registered capacity of less than 50MW; or b.
 SPT's transmission system where such power station has a registered capacity of less than 30MW; c.
-SHETL's transmission system where such power station has a registered capacity of less than 10 MW; or 2. embedded within a user system (or part thereof) where such user system (or part thereof) is connected under normal operating conditions to: a.
-NGET's transmission system where such power station has a registered capacity of less than 50MW; SPT's transmission system where such power station has a registered capacity of less than 30MW; Comment [NG11]: Ho c.
-SHETL's transmission system where such power station has a registered capacity of less than 10MW; change to correct a know align this definition with t Code. or 3.
+SHETL's transmission system where such power station has a registered capacity of less than 10 MW; Or 2. embedded within a user system (or part thereof) where such user system (or part thereof) is connected under normal operating conditions to: NGET's transmission system where such power station has a registered capacity of less than 50MW; SPT's transmission system where such power station has a registered capacity of less than 30MW; c.
+SHETL's transmission system where such power station has a registered capacity of less than 10MW; Or 3.
 In offshore waters, a power station connected to an offshore transmission system with a registered capacity of less than 10MW.
 SPT SP Transmission Limited (No. SC189126) whose registered office is situated at 1 Atlantic Quay, Robertson Street, Glasgow G2 8SP.
 Steady State A condition of a power system in which all automatic and manual corrective actions have taken place and all of the operating quantities that characterise it can be considered constant for the purpose of analysis.
 Supergrid That part of the national electricity transmission system operated at a nominal voltage of 275kV and above.